Psychology and Joint Schools

 The courses and teaching

 Experimental Psychology (EP) is the scientific study of behaviour, and this means that our course concentrates on theories about behaviour that rest on scientific evidence.
-Our intention is that you will learn about this evidence and also learn how to gather such evidence for yourself.
+If you read EP then our intention is that you will learn about this evidence and also learn how to gather such evidence for yourself.

 Those reading Psychology, Philosophy & Linguistics (PPL) may combine the study of Psychology either with the study of Philosophy which is concerned with a wide range of questions including ethics, knowledge and the nature of mind, or with the study of Linguistics which is the study of language in all its aspects, including the structure of languages, meaning (semantics), how children learn language, pronunciation, and how people understand, mentally represent and generate language.
 In PPL one can study any combination of two out of the three subjects (i.e. including Philosophy and Linguistics) but it is recommended that students only study two out of the three instead of all three (and when applying note that each pairwise combination has a different course code).

 In all courses involving Experimental Psychology there is a commitment to the experimental analysis of behaviour.
-For these courses you will receive tuition from experts in these subjects who are tutors at a wide range of colleges including Queen’s.
-Queen’s own fellow and tutor in Psychology is Prof. Mark Buckley whose expertise lies in the general fields of Behavioural/Cognitive Neuroscience and Neuropsychology/Neurophysiology (Prof. Buckley coordinates the Part I FHS course named Behavioural Neuroscience and if, like all EP and the majority of PPL students, you take this course in your second year then Dr Buckley will likely be your expert in-house tutor in this subject).
-In addition to tutorial provision per se within Queen’s, your college tutor is also responsible for coordinating your tuition with tutors external to Queen’s and will act as your mentor and advisor, meeting you at least twice termly to advise you on academic matters, and providing you with the opportunity to discuss and evaluate feedback on your progress.
+For these courses you will receive tuition from experts in these subjects who are tutors at a wide range of colleges including Queen’s’ own fellow and tutor in Psychology, Prof. Mark Buckley, whose expertise lies in the general fields of Behavioural/Cognitive Neuroscience and Neuropsychology/Neurophysiology (Prof. Buckley coordinates the Part I FHS course named Behavioural Neuroscience and if, like all EP and the majority of PPL students, you take this course in your second year then Prof. Buckley will likely be your expert in-house tutor in this subject).
+In addition to tutorial provision per se within Queen’s, your college tutor is also responsible for coordinating your tuition with tutors external to Queen’s and will act as your academic mentor and advisor, meeting you at least twice termly to advise you on academic matters and more, providing you with the opportunity to discuss and evaluate feedback on your progress, and helping you navigate difficulties of any kind that you may be experiencing.

 Queen’s normally admits a total of four students each year to read EP and PPL combined.
 There is no fixed sub-quota of places ascribed to each course, and for both EP and PPL we consider students with any combination of A-level (or equivalent) subjects on an equal footing.
 However, like all colleges, we strongly recommend that candidates for EP/PPL have studied at least one of the science subjects e.g. Biology, Chemistry, Physics or Psychology and/or Mathematics at A-level (or equivalent).
 The college runs several open days each year and we warmly welcome potential applicants to come along and informally discuss any element of their application to read EP or PPL at Queen’s direct with the tutors; other enquiries outside of these events are also welcome and should be directed in the first instance to the College Admissions Office.

-To be invited for an interview, a short listed applicant will need to have a very good track record of academic achievement, excellent A-level grade predictions (or equivalent), a strong UCAS reference and a good mark in our pre-interview admissions test.
+To be invited for an interview, a short listed applicant will need to have a very good track record of academic achievement, excellent A-level grade predictions (or equivalent), a strong UCAS reference and a good mark in our pre-interview admissions test (the TSA or Thinking Skills Assessment).
 Short-listing of applicants for interview uses criteria agreed across colleges and is based heavily upon academic attainment to-date and the results of the pre-interview admissions test.
 We also take full account of any individual circumstances, both academic and non-academic, which may suggest that the aforementioned assessment measures may significantly underestimate academic potential.

 If you apply to Queen’s to read EP you will be interviewed in Experimental Psychology; if you apply to read PPL you will be interviewed in the two subjects out of the three you specify at the time of application that you wish to be considered for.
 Tutors will be looking for the following qualities at interview: clarity of analysis and presentation of ideas; ability to generate own ideas and propositions; ability to listen and respond to ideas put forward during discussion and to draw inferences from them; and ability to put forward coherent and well thought-out proposals and responses.
 Further, all our applicants will also be interviewed at another college too that is departmentally allocated (and cannot be specified by the applicant); this is to ensure that we have two independent interview assessments for every applicant to help ensure that the most able candidates get into Oxford as a whole irrespective of college of first choice.
 Although the interview understandably looms large on candidates’ minds, the post-interview decisions on who to offer places to read EP or PPL are not based solely or even predominantly on the interview, rather they are based upon performance across the full range of available indicators: public examination results to date (e.g. GCSE’s or equivalent), predicted or obtained A-levels or equivalent, the pre-interview admissions test, the interviews, and other relevant information on the application form.